 B.1.16.
-State whether the board submits a report on the directors' remuneration policy to the advisory vote of the Shareholders' Meeting as a separate point on the agenda.
+State whether the Board submits a report on the directors' remuneration policy to the advisory vote of the Shareholders' Meeting as a separate point on the agenda and with a consultative character.
 In which case, describe the points in the report dealing with remuneration policies approved by the Board for future years, the main policy changes, and a general summary of how the remuneration policies were applied throughout the year.
 Describe the role of the Remuneration Committee and, if external advisors were engaged, indicate their identity:

-Issues covered by the report on remuneration policy
+YES

+NO x
-At the time the Ordinary General Meeting of Shareholders scheduled for 10 June 2009 was announced, a report on the Board of Directors remuneration policy was made available to the shareholders.
-The report was approved by the Board of Directors on 5 May 2009.

-The report discussed the following:

-- a. the procedures applied in preparing the report - b. the objective and structure of the remuneration policy - c. remuneration of directors for their membership of the Board - d. the remuneration of executive directors for performance of executive and managerial duties - remuneration structure - basic conditions of executive director contracts

-Role of the Remuneration Committee
+Yes No At the time the Ordinary General Meeting of Shareholders scheduled for 1 June 2011 was announced, a report on the Board of Directors remuneration policy was made available to the shareholders.
+The report was approved by the Board of Directors on 28 February 2011.
+The report discussed the following: a.
+The procedures applied in preparing the report b.
+The objective and structure of the remuneration policy c.
+The remuneration of directors for their membership of the Board d.
+The remuneration of executive directors for performance of executive and managerial duties The remuneration structure Basic conditions of executive director contracts.
+Role of the Remuneration Committee The Appointments and Remuneration Committee assists and advises the Board.
+In accordance with Article 42.3 f) of the Rules of the Board of Directors, the

-The Nomination and Remuneration Committee assists and advises the Board.
-In accordance with Article 42.3 f) of the Rules of the Board of Directors, the committee is entrusted with the following:
+Committee is entrusted with the following:

-- Overseeing compliance with the remuneration policy set by the company and

-- proposing to the Board of Directors the remuneration policy for directors and senior executives, the remuneration of the executive directors and the other conditions of their contracts, and the basic conditions for the contracts for senior executives, advising and proposing on multi-year incentive plans for the Company's senior management, particularly those related to the value of the shares.
+Overseeing compliance with the remuneration policy set by the Company and proposing to the Board of Directors the remuneration policy for directors and senior executives, the remuneration of the executive directors and the other conditions of their contracts, and the basic conditions for the contracts for senior executives, reporting and proposing on multi-year incentive plans for the Company's senior management, particularly those related to the value of the shares.

+Were external advisers used? х

+Identify external advisers